Some information below for ‘Visitors To Chelsea’ for our home games to help make your trip a little easier.

 BY TUBE OR TRAIN:

 There are two Overground stations near to Stamford Bridge, the closest being West Brompton.
 The second station, which is about a 15-minute walk from the stadium, is Imperial Wharf station.
-These are both on a direct line via Clapham Junction station amongst others.
+These are both on a direct line via Clapham Junction and Stratford stations amongst others.

 There are two bus stops outside Stamford Bridge on the Fulham Road.
 Fans can get to the stadium using the number 14, 211 and 414 buses.